bishely/one-button-spotify/README.md

 # Nota Bene

-This project is currently under development. test.py works as expected, so one-button-spotify.py should work ok too unless I've made a typo somewhere, but I haven't actually tested it at the time of writing this (my daughter is asleep, so I'm stealing a march on the documentation).
-If you happen to be reading this, don't be too surprised if you try it and it doesn't work as expected.
-I'll update in a day or two once any kinks have been ironed out.
+This project is currently under development.
+It's tested and working, but might throw an error or two if things go wrong that I haven't yet encountered in my own tests.
+Oh, and there are probably/definitely some inefficiencies in my code - feel free to fork and push improvements or get in touch.
+Also see my noted quirks section at the bottom of this Readme.

 ## Quick Explanation
 ### (for people who know their way around)

-NB: read the flipping big NB above!
-This may not work as smoothly as the docs suggest.

 #### You need:
 * A Spotify Connect enabled device for playback (eg Amazon Echo Dot)